shakee93/autoptimize-unusedcss/readme.txt

 == Changelog ==

+= 2.2.0 - 29/11/2023 =
+ * feat: Improved defer javascript handling with inline-scripts
+ * new: all the javascript files are delayed with new delay JS improvement
+ * new: topologically batched delayed javascript execution

 = 2.1.14 - 22/11/2023 =
  * feat: add debug mode to titan
  * fix: inline background images not optimizing